 Many people want to install solar panels but their roofs are very shaded.
-Is it worth it to go solar?
+Is it worthwhile to install solar panels?

-When the panels point either west or east, they will not get as much direct sun during part of the day.
+If the panels point either west or east, they will not get as much direct sun during part of the day.
 If the panels face east, they will produce a lot of energy in the morning but very little in the late afternoon.
 The reverse is true if they face west.
-It is not recommended to install solar panels facing north as they will receive almost no direct sunlight.
+North-facing solar panels will receive almost no direct sunlight, so we don’t recommend you install them on the north side of your roof.

 Although trees are wonderful for so many reasons, they are not necessarily compatible with solar panels unless they are planted on the north side of the home.